carpentriesoffline/offlinedatasci/paper.md

 websites to avoid the complexity and fragility associated with upstream changes when building lessons from multiple sources.
-Our approach uses Wget [@fsf2010wget], a software package that enables retrieving files using common Internet protocols.
+Our approach uses Wget [@fsf2010wget], a software package that enables retrieving files using common internet protocols.
 We use Wget to manage this process, leveraging it\'s capabilities to: 1) recursively mirror directories; automating the process of finding all of the web pages associated with multiple page lessons; 2) convert absolute links in downloaded documents to relative